SergPronin/algorithms-and-data-structures/quicksort-fixed/README.md

 # QuickSort with Fixed Elements

 This project implements a modified QuickSort algorithm that sorts an array while preserving the positions of fixed elements.
 It includes a JavaFX GUI for interactive sorting and visualization, unit tests, and a reliable sorting algorithm.
-Created as of 09:43 PM +04, May 28, 2025.

 ## Features
 - Standard QuickSort implementation.